zantis/zed/docs/src/ai/configuration.md

 ### LM Studio {#lmstudio}

-> ✅ Supports tool use
+> 🚫 Does not support tool use

 1. Download and install the latest version of LM Studio from https://lmstudio.ai/download
 2. In the app press ⌘/Ctrl + Shift + M and download at least one model, e.g. qwen2.5-coder-7b